Discovery of the Exceptionally Short Period Ultracool Dwarf Binary LP 413-53AB: Observations

 \subsection{Keck/NIRSPEC}

 We obtained high-resolution near-infrared spectra of LP~413-53 using the Near-InfraRed SPECtrometer (NIRSPEC; \citealp{McLean:1998aa}) on the Keck II telescope.
-Data were obtained in four UT epochs: 2022 March 13, 2022 July 10, 2022 October 16, and 2022 December 2, all having clear conditions with 0$\farcs$5--0$\farcs$6 seeing.
+Data were obtained in four UT epochs: 2022 March 13, 2022 July 10, 2022 October 16, and 2022 December 2. all having clear conditions with 0$\farcs$5--0$\farcs$6 seeing, while the last night had 1$\farcs$0 seeing.
 In July, we used the NIRSPEC-7 filter and 0$\farcs$432 $\times$12$\arcsec$ slit to obtain 1.84--2.63~$\micron$ spectra at a resolution of {\ldl} $\approx$ 35,000.
 We obtained four exposures of 450~s each in two AB nodding pair sequences.
 In the other epochs, we used the Kband-new filter, which covers 1.91--2.55~$\micron$ and provides 20\% higher throughput (James Lyke 2022, priv.\ comm.).
 In March, we used the 0$\farcs$432$\times$12$\arcsec$ slit and obtained six exposures of 300~s each in three AB sequences.
 In October, we used the 0$\farcs$288$\times$12$\arcsec$ slit to acquire slightly higher resolution data ({\ldl} $\approx$ 52,000), and obtained twelve exposures of 300~s each in four ABBA sequences; the last exposure was rejected due to high sky background during sunrise.
 In December, we used the 0$\farcs$288$\times$12$\arcsec$ slit and obtained twenty-one exposures of 300~s each in three ABBA sequences and an additional A nod position.
+In January, we used the 0$\farcs$432$\times$12$\arcsec$ slit and obtained fifty-seven exposures of 300~s each in thirteen ABBA sequences, two AB sequences, and an additional B nod position.
 For all observations, we observed the A0~V stars HD~25175 or HD~174567 before or after our LP~413-53 exposures for telluric and wavelength calibration.
 We also obtained internal dark frame, flat-field lamp, and arc lamp exposures at the beginning or end of the night for detector calibration.
-Data were reduced using a modified version of the NIRSPEC Data Reduction Pipeline (NSDRP; \citealp{Tran:2016aa}), as detailed in \cite{Theissen:2021aa} and \cite{Hsu:2021aa}.
+Data were reduced using a modified version of the NIRSPEC Data Reduction Pipeline (NSDRP; \citealp{Tran:2016aa}), as detailed in \cite{Theissen:2022aa} and \cite{Hsu:2021aa}.
 Median signals-to-noise (S/N) range from 8--30 per pixel (Table~\ref{tab:nirspec}).

 We also evaluated archival high-resolution NIRSPEC $J$-band spectra available on the Keck Observatory Archive \citep{https://doi.org/10.26135/koa1},\footnote{\url{https://koa.ipac.caltech.edu/}.} obtained on 2007 October 26-27 (UT) through program 2007B-N076NS (PI E.\ Mart\'{i}n) and reported in \cite{Deshpande:2012aa}.
 We reanalyzed these data following the same procedures as our acquired data.